EarthlingInteractive/PHPCMIPREST/README.md

 converted to its component fields.
 Even if there really is only a single ID field int the database record, the ID data from JSON or the URL must be converted to the correct type.

+Field names may be translated between naming conventions when loading and storing.
+The naming convention for tables and columns in Postgres seems to be to use squishedtogetherlowercase, which is convenient, but shouldn't be relied upon.